-Dr. John Mack was a highly respected tenured Harvard professor — brilliant, skeptical and mainstream.
-Handsome and charismatic, John Mack counted the Rockefellers, British aristocracy and the Dali Lama among his friends.
+Dr. John Mack was a highly respected tenured Harvard psychiatrist — brilliant, skeptical and mainstream.
+Handsome and charismatic, John Mack counted the Rockefellers, British aristocracy and the Dalai Lama among his friends.
 His awards included a Nobel Peace Prize that he shared with an international association of doctors against nuclear arms, and a Pulitzer Prize for his psychoanalytic biography of Lawrence of Arabia.

-New York artist Budd Hopkins had been a sympathetic ear for "abductees" for years, but was now overwhelmed and ill-equipped to help them.
-He sought out Dr. Mack at the suggestion of a mutual friend.
-With great skepticism, John agreed to meet Hopkins, who handed him a box of unopened letters.
+New York artist Budd Hopkins had been a sympathetic ear for “abductees” for years, but was now overwhelmed and ill-equipped to help them.
+He sought out Dr. Mack, and with great skepticism, John agreed to meet him.
+Hopkins handed him a box of unopened letters.
 “I think they're perfectly sane, but you're the psychiatrist — you decide.”
 John's interest was piqued.

-After using his entire psychiatric arsenal on over 200 "abductees", Dr. Mack’s conclusions were a startling revelation to him — these people were not lying and they were not crazy.
+After using his entire psychiatric arsenal on over 200 "abductees", Dr. Mack’s conclusions were a revelation to him.
 “I know mental illness and these people are not mentally ill.”
-He honestly believed they were telling the truth.

-The Dean of Harvard Medical School, embarrassed and fearing the entire university was in danger of becoming a laughing stock, informed Dr. Mack that an ad hoc Faculty Committee had been appointed to privately determine if he had jeopardized his future at Harvard – the first-ever inquiry of its kind of a tenured professor.
+The Dean of Harvard Medical School, embarrassed and fearing the entire university was in danger of becoming a laughing stock, appointed an ad hoc Faculty Committee to privately determine if he had jeopardized his future at Harvard – the first-ever inquiry of its kind of a tenured professor.

-News of the committee was leaked to the public.
+News of the secret committee was leaked to the public.

-A few colleagues came to his defense, including Alan Dershowitz, Professor of Law at Harvard, who stated: "It appears at this esteemed place of higher learning, angels are OK, but aliens are not.
-There will not be some private committee determining John Mack's future, there will be a very public lawsuit.
-This goes right to the heart of all academic freedom."
+Only a few colleagues came to his defense, including Alan Dershowitz, Professor of Law at Harvard, who stated: “It appears at this esteemed place of higher learning, angels are OK, but aliens are not. ...
+This goes right to the heart of all academic freedom.”